FeryaelJustice/BilliardsDraw/README.md

 Technology: Jetpack Compose with Kotlin

 Notes:
-- Data folder with repository and usecase and api_key: only when own backend is completed, meanwhile using firebase
+- Data folder with repository and usecase and api_key: only when own backend is completed, meanwhile using firebase.